ankurgoel92/server-applicant-test-21/INSTRUCTIONS.md

 # Implementation  Details

 ## Launch Instructions
-* _Run the application -> Navigate to http://localhost:8080/  -> Authenticate (admin01 and admin01pw) -> Try out the endpoints from swagger._
+* _Build the application -> Run it -> Navigate to http://localhost:8080/  -> Authenticate (admin01 and admin01pw) -> Try out the endpoints from swagger._

 ## Search API Contract